LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [The Ultimate Question](https://docs.google.com/document/d/1nsmy2GqHL-9IjEc0Q88tsSYafHJQXtgK0P8pJWKOTAs/edit) - notes by Joe Goldberg about the book by Fred Reichheld, which focuses on measurements like the net promoter score (NPS).

+- [What Happens When Startups Turn from Their Innovation Stage to Operational Excellence?](https://bothsidesofthetable.com/what-happens-when-startups-turn-from-their-innovation-stage-to-operational-excellence-91bee1540e66) - by Mark Suster.
+Takeaway: "Startups are fun and exhilarating and filled with challenging problems to solve.
+To the neophyte it seems like startup challenges are strictly product or technical in nature but to innovate, systematize and scale a billion dollar company it involves way more decisions about strategy, economics, resource allocations and team composition."

 - [Why Software Sucks](http://scottberkun.com/essays/46-why-software-sucks/) - by Scott Berkun.
 Good ways to think about why it happens and what you can do to make it happen less.

 ## OKRs